 On December 2, 2003, Bishop Burke was named Archbishop of Saint Louis, succeeding Justin Cardinal Rigali.
 He was installed in Saint Louis on January 26, 2004, the fifth anniversary of Pope John Paul II’s historic pastoral visit to the Archdiocese.
 On June 29th, 2004, he received the pallium as Archbishop of Saint Louis, from Pope John Paul II.
 Archbishop Burke solemnly consecrated the Archdiocese of Saint Louis to the Most Sacred Heart of Jesus and created an altar dedicated to the Sacred Heart in the Cathedral Basilica of Saint Louis.

 On June 27, 2008, Archbishop Burke was appointed Prefect of the Supreme Tribunal of the Apostolic Signatura by His Holiness Pope Benedict XVI.
 On November 20, 2010, he was elevated to the College of Cardinals at the Consistory held by Pope Benedict XVI.
 On the following day, the Solemnity of Christ the King His Holiness conferred the cardinalitial ring during the celebration of the Holy Mass at the Papal Basilica of Saint Peter in the Vatican.
-In addition to serving as Prefect of the Supreme Tribunal of the Apostolic Signatura, as of February 2012 Cardinal Burke also serves on the Congregation for Bishops, the Pontifical Council for Legislative Texts, the Congregation for Divine Worship and the Discipline of the Sacraments, and the Council of Cardinals and Bishops of the Section for Relations with States of the Secretariat of State.
+In addition to serving as Prefect of the Supreme Tribunal of the Apostolic Signatura, Cardinal Burke has served on various Congregations such as: the Congregation for Bishops, the Pontifical Council for Legislative Texts, the Congregation for Divine Worship and the Discipline of the Sacraments, and the Council of Cardinals and Bishops of the Section for Relations with States of the Secretariat of State.

 Cardinal Burke has been the Episcopal Moderator and International Director of the Marian Catechist Apostolate since the death of Father John A. Hardon, S.J. on December 30, 2000.